Academic Standards of Progress

 Credit by Examination

 Students may receive exemption credit for previous academic work or relevant work experience through formal written or practical examinations.
 Students may not attempt credit by examination for courses in which they have been previously enrolled (either for credit or audit) or in which they have previously attempted credit by examination.
 Students seeking exemption credit by examination should contact the program department chair of the area in which the student seeks credit who will determine eligibility, provide the authorization form, and schedule an exam date.
 After an exam date has been scheduled, the student should pay the appropriate fee at the Business Office.
 The student must present the authorization form and the receipt to the subject-area department chair in order to take the exam.
 The exam results will be submitted to the Registrar’s office by the department chair/faculty.
 The fee for credit by exam is non-refundable.

 Articulation Credit by Professional Certifications

 Students may receive articulated credit for professional, industry-approved certifications.
 For each professional certification, the appropriate Department Chair will determine the SCC course equivalencies and corresponding certifications required for credit.
-The student must submit his/her original professional certification to the appropriate Department Chair.
-The Department Chair will complete the authorization form, attach a photocopy of the certification or credential, and submit it to the Records Office.
+The student must submit their original professional certification to the appropriate Department Chair.
+The Department Chair will complete the authorization form, attach a photocopy of the certification or credential, and submit it to the Registrar’s Office.

 Credit by Portfolio- Students may receive experiential learning credit for knowledge acquired through work or other experiences external to academics through development of a portfolio documenting those experiences.
 Credit by portfolio is limited to learning experiences in which no other CPL methods exist to validate the learning.